Can it be true? Is there actually such a thing as dogs that don't shed and are hypoallergenic?

 While they may seem delicate and calm, they are the Olympic runners in the dog world and can reach speeds of up to 42 miles per hour.
 They also have an extremely keen prey drive, so any critter or movement that catches their attention will receive their full chase speed.
 Which means it's easy to lose them off-leash.

-And this presents a problem: these dogs need to run, but let them roam free and you may never catch them again.
-The ideal place to run your Saluki is in a large enclosed area, running or biking on-leash, or participating in agility courses.
+And this presents a problem: the Saluki needs to run, but let them roam free and you may never catch them again.
+The ideal place to run them is in a large enclosed area, running or biking on-leash, or participating in agility courses.

 40. Standard Poodle